 You may develop new/original course syllabi, use sections of existing KIIS syllabi, or adapt your syllabi from a previous course.

 To access existing KIIS syllabi, visit the Course section on individual KIIS program pages.
-If you do not see your academic discipline, you may review syllabi from other disciplines.
+If you do not see your academic discipline, contact Maria Canning for assistance.

 To search for KIIS courses: